-- Reading: Appropriate score on reading placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory reading (CPE 0200 with a grade of C or higher, or ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher).
-Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy. - Writing: Appropriate score on writing placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory writing, (CPE 0300 with a grade of B or higher, or CPE 0400 with a grade of C or higher, or ENG 0900 witha grade of C or higher).
-Students are excused from writing placement tests if they have obtained a C or higher in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy. - Math: Appropriate scores on math/algebra placement tests (ACCUPLACER, ACT, or SAT) or completion of college preparatory math through CPE 0500 with a grade of C or higher, or MTH 0500 with a grade of C or higher within the past ten years.
-Students are excused from math/algebra placement tests if they have obtained a C or better in a college-level math course within the past ten years or an apprpriate recent high school Algebra II grade in accordance with college policy - Grade point average (GPA): A minimum cumulative Clark State transcript GPA of 2.0 (college preparatory courses are not included in the transcript GPA) as well as a minimum GPA of 2.0 in the courses in the Medical Assisting curriculum. - Students who have met the petition requirements and submitted a petition are eligible to start the Medical Assisting program's technical (MAS) course sequence.
+Reading: Appropriate score on reading placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory reading (CPE 0200 with a grade of C or higher, or ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher).
+Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy.

+Writing: Appropriate score on writing placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory writing, (CPE 0300 with a grade of B or higher, or CPE 0400 with a grade of C or higher, or ENG 0900 witha grade of C or higher).
+Students are excused from writing placement tests if they have obtained a C or higher in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy.

+Math: Appropriate scores on math/algebra placement tests (ACCUPLACER, ACT, or SAT) or completion of college preparatory math through CPE 0500 with a grade of C or higher, or MTH 0500 with a grade of C or higher within the past ten years.
+Students are excused from math/algebra placement tests if they have obtained a C or better in a college-level math course within the past ten years or an apprpriate recent high school Algebra II grade in accordance with college policy

+Grade point average (GPA): A minimum cumulative Clark State transcript GPA of 2.0 (college preparatory courses are not included in the transcript GPA) as well as a minimum GPA of 2.0 in the courses in the Medical Assisting curriculum.

+Students who have met the petition requirements and submitted a petition are eligible to start the Medical Assisting program's technical (MAS) course sequence.
 Students must contact the Medical Assisting program coordinator for academic advising and approval to enroll in the MAS courses.
 Students must maintain an overall C or 2.0 grade point average (GPA) for the courses in the Medical Assisting curriculum in order to be enrolled in MAS courses.

 In order to progress through the program, students must maintain an overall GPA of 2.0 and a grade of C or better in BIO 1105 and all MAS and MST courses.
 Admitted students who drop out must complete and submit a request for reinstatement into the MAS courses.
 Students must have an overall GPA of 2.0 and may be required to retake technical courses that are more than one to two years old to be considered for reinstatement.

-Technical Requirements

-All students accepted into the Medical Assisting program must be able to perform the essential functions of the medical assistant with or without reasonable accommodations.
-These essential functions are linked to this program page on the College's web site and are also provided to students via the Medical Assisting Student Handbook.
-Students are required to sign a form indicating they have reviewed these requirements and submit it to the Medical Assisting Program Coordinator when they enter the program.